synzen/Ping-Monitor/README.md

 # Ping-Monitor

-A ping monitor site with a sleek and modern design.
+A ping monitor site with a sleek, modern and responsive design.
 Built with Express, React and SASS with a host of features able monitor any number of client IPs - features include:

   * Websockets - No need to ever refresh the page as all client status visible on the page are real-time.
   * Emails - Send an email notification for when a client is offline.